 The ED cited a notable example from 2013, known as the Narath Arms Camp case, where PFI was accused of organizing an arms training camp in Narath, located in Kannur District of Kerala.
 During this camp, the organization allegedly provided training in the use of explosives and weapons to its members, with the stated goal of promoting enmity between religious communities.
 The ED claimed that the purpose of these training camps was to prepare PFI cadres for future terrorist activities.

-Ongoing Investigations and Implications
+Ongoing investigations and implications

 The ED’s investigation continues to shed light on the complex and secretive operations of the PFI, particularly its network of foreign supporters and financial backers.
 According to the ED, the funds collected from abroad were critical to sustaining the PFI’s operations in India, enabling it to organize and fund activities that allegedly threatened national security.